jdittrich/userNeedResearchBook/text/dataGathering.md

 Who does the recording – drawing and/or writing – depends on what is more practical and gives more interesting data.
 When researching workflows, *I* write the documentation as a researcher, since participants should be able to demonstrate their tasks directly which is hard when you need to switch between demonstrating and writing all the time.
 When the participants document a project on a timeline, *they* draw it directly and I only ask questions.

 On way to ease the documenting for the participant is showing a simple example of what the result of a co-documentation can look like.
 It is helpful if the participant has no clear idea of what they should do.
-It also can reduce anxiety in drawing related tasks – some people assume they need to produce an artwork and showing that a rough sketch is fine.
+It can also reduce anxiety in drawing related tasks – some people assume they need to produce an artwork and showing that a rough sketch is fine.

 <!-- Example -->

-For some types of documentation, templates can be very useful: They give a basic structure and the participlant can fill in the data.
+For some types of documentation, templates can be very useful: They give a basic structure and the participant can fill in the data.
 This is most useful for chart-like types of diagrams or for annotating a map.
 But even if you can't provide a template for the primary data, you can still prepare paper with an example, fields for the name, date and title and a blank space for the data.
 I also sometimes print a small example in a corner of the template.

 ![example template for mood-timeline-diagrams](images/GoodBadTime_Diagramm.svg)